6 Beer Slushy recipes for this summer

 More modern beer slushies use additional ingredients to add flavor and complexity to the drinks.
 The results are frozen beer cocktails with tropical fruity notes like mango or pineapple.

-For making traditional beer slushies made of 100% beer, best use malt beer.
+Malt beer is best for making traditional beer slushies made of 100% beer.
 Whereas, for flavored recipes, you can use any sort of beer as long as you balance the flavors and bitterness.

 Malt beer is a lot sweeter than regular wheat beer.
 So, even when frozen, the sweetness dominates the bitterness.
 Yet, with wheat beer, that's a different story.